FJValverde/CelegansProcessing/README.md

 This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named

 > Celegans

-It is authored by fva, based on work done by Viktoriya Bokah and
+It is authored by fva, based on work done by Viktoriya Bokah and Alba Casado for the Undergraduate Theses.

 To (locally) reproduce this project, do the following: